sf-wdi-22-23/modules-23/w04-associations-and-auth/project-1/README.md

 ## ACCESS TO INSTRUCTORS
+We will have standups every morning at 10:00AM.
 We will schedule 1:1s throughout the week.
 We will also do mini lessons on certain topics if we notice that several people are running into the same issues.